About

 · Yellowknives Dene First Nation and City of Yellowknife, NWT (2019-2021)

-Beginning in early 2022, CEDI Phase III was pleased to welcome a new cohort of eight First Nation – municipal partnerships from across Canada to participate in the program.
+Beginning in early 2022, CEDI Phase 3 was pleased to welcome a new cohort of eight First Nation – municipal partnerships from across Canada to participate in the program.
 As an evolution of the program, and in order to best suit the needs of each selected partnership, Phase 3 is offering two program streams: the three-year standard and a two-year accelerated participation option.

 Demand for the CEDI program remains very high and with resources to support only eight First Nation-municipal partnerships, the CEDI program was overwhelmed with twenty-eight joint applications from 34 First Nations (including 1 Tribal Administration) and 34 local governments (including municipalities, counties, and regional districts) from across Canada.
 We continue to work hard to identify sufficient funding mechanisms to meet this overwhelming demand for support from First Nation-municipal partnerships.